dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/search-box/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Search box | Code Guidelines
+  title: Search box | Implementation
 ---

 Search boxes enable search functionality on a page and are typically used in a navigation bar.